fsulib/fsu_purlz/README.md

 2. Delete all of the existing files in the `fsu_purlz/purlz_data` directory
 3. Place files from a previously created backup in `fsu_purlz/purlz_data`
 4. Start the container again

 When the container resumes, it will be using the data from the previously created backup.
+Note that if you replace the data in `fsu_purlz/purlz_data` without restarting the PURLZ server, it will continue to use the data from memory and slowly overwrite the replaced backup data.
+Stopping the PURLZ server is required to release the current data from memory, and starting the PURLZ server again is required to source the new backup data.